GrantStreetGroup/grantstreetgroup.github.io/HealthCheck.md

 ---
 # {{ page.title }}

-A definition of a the result format for the results of a HealthCheck for an application.
+A definition of the result format for the results of a HealthCheck for an application.
 Loosly based on the [FT Health Check Standard](https://github.com/Financial-Times/fettle/blob/master/FTHealthcheckstandard.pdf), with much simplification and the major addition of the "results" field that allows nesting results.
 These nested results provide much power to see a summary of the state and yet dig deeper into why something has failed.